bbmokhtari/django-translations/docs/reference/context.rst

          relations = ('countries', 'countries__cities',)

          with Context(europe, *relations) as context:

-             # change the field values
+             # change the instance like before
              europe.name = 'Europa (changed)'
              europe.countries.all()[0].name = 'Deutschland (changed)'
              europe.countries.all()[0].cities.all()[0].name = 'Köln (changed)'

-             # update the translations
+             # update the translations in German
              context.update('de')

              print('Translations updated!')